Cell Products ⇢ Wild-type cells ⇢

 High performance

 Are well suited for predictive toxicology and drug efficacy screening assays.
-Unlike primary cells, Opti-HEP can also be genetically edited in order to create bespoke disease models too.
+Unlike primary cells, Ulti-HEP can also be genetically edited in order to create bespoke disease models too.

 Consistent & scalable